By Karen Roebuck

 LEGO Writing Prompts

 By far my largest category of pins is the writing prompts.
-Amy Blevins has listed all of her LEGO printables in one place.
-Her themed writing papers could be used as prompts.
+Check out 123Homeschool4Me for a list of LEGO printables and writing prompts.
 I love her LEGO emotions worksheets for both early and middle elementary grades.
 I can see them used as a supplement for How to Manage Your Mouth for Kids by Connie Hughes.
 She also has a packet of writing prompts that includes the traditional prompt with lined paper, as well as Venn diagrams for story organization.

 Mary Prather, who blogs at www.homegrownlearners.com, also has links to all of her LEGO printables on one page.
 She has created a general language arts packet that includes designing and describing your own Minifigure, proofreading, parts of speech, synonyms and antonyms, and alphabetical order.
 She also has seasonal LEGO writing prompts and gender-specific packets.
 (As of December 2014, any new prompts are subscriber-only.)